-When one does, quickly pull up on your rod to set the hook.
+Quickly pull up on your rod to set the hook when one does.
 Finally, reel in your catch and enjoy!

 How To Hook Wigglers For Ice Fishing – General Steps

 Here I’m Presenting Hook wigglers for ice fishing general instructions.

 Here’s follow the steps

 - Cut a small hole in the ice using an ice auger or chisel

 - The wiggler should fit comfortably through the hole, which should be big enough.